What Amount Do Retirees Need in an Emergency Fund?

 An emergency fund is essential no matter what your age.
 But in retirement, not having one can be particularly costly.
 Having an emergency fund means you don't have to tap your IRA, 401(k), or other taxable assets to pay for unexpected expenses—or worse, go out and get a job.
-The key is estimating an adequate amount to maintain in such a fund and in what type of account to keep it.
+The key to staying on budget as a retiree is to estimate an adequate amount to maintain in an emergency fund and to identify the right type of account to keep it in.

 Why Do Retirees Need an Emergency Fund?